kostanzhoglo/kostanzhoglo.github.io/_posts/2018-10-19-css_grid_just_the_basics.markdown

 ### Download the Firefox Developer Edition when doing CSS Work
 In the beginning of the course, Wes recommended downloading the Firefox Developer Edition program.
 I've been a Chrome convert for years now, and am accustomed to those devtools, so I had to be convinced, but it **Didn't Take Long**.

-As soon as you open the console, go to the **Inspector** tab and in the sub-area on the lower right, choose the **Layout** tab, and it's beautiful, well-organized, and lets you dissect the page to really see what space you're working with, and what you've explicitly designed already, and which areas allow for more flexibility.
+As soon as you open the console in the newly downloaded Firefox browser, go to the **Inspector** tab and in the sub-area on the lower right, choose the **Layout** tab, and it's beautiful, well-organized, and lets you dissect the page to really see what space you're working with, both what you've explicitly designed already, and which areas allow for more flexibility.

 In the future, I'll be using this browser when doing anything CSS.
 I'll probably devote a future post about the devtools on their own.